open-eid/open-eid.github.io/iis/index.md

 To enable two-way SSL certificate authentication must be turned on.
 By default, all trusted certificates with `client authentication` extension in EKU can be used.
 Client certificate chain must be known by server, intermediate certificates must belong to intermediate certificates container and root certificates must belong to `Trusted Root Certification Authorities` container.

-In our case we need to add following certificates into IIS server certificate store:
+The following certificates must be added to the IIS server certificate store:

 1. Trusted Root Certification Authorities:
     1.  `EE-GovCA2018` (<http://c.sk.ee/EE-GovCA2018.der.crt>)